Topani/cppReboot/README.md

 sudo apt-get install g++
 ```
 ## How To Build
 All example applications and code are contained within their own separate directories.
 Each directory contains a makefile used to build all code contained in the directory.
-In order to build compile and build the code run the 'make' command as such:
+In order to build and compile the code navigate to any directory containing a 'makefile' and run the 'make' command as such:
 ```shell
 make
 ```